-Intuitively, $\mathcal{Y}$ defines the indexes of all experts, attributes, and alternatives in MADM, while $\mathcal{X}_{1}$ represents the set of indexes of alternatives with consecutive rankings under each expert and attribute, and $\mathcal{X}_{2}$ denotes the set of indexes of alternatives ranked last under each expert and attribute.
-Let $A_{ijk}^{({r_{ijk}})}$ denote the alternative $k$ ranked $r_{ijk}$ for attribute $j$ by expert $i$, equipped with the weight $w_{ijk}$.
-Then, under expert $i$ and attribute $j$, DM prefers alternative $k$ over alternative $l$, and therefore, the weight of alternative $k$ is greater than that of alterantive $l$, i.e.,
+Intuitively, $\mathcal{X}$ defines the indices of all experts, attributes, and alternatives, while $\mathcal{X}_{1}$ represents the set of indices of alternatives with consecutive rankings under each expert and attribute, and $\mathcal{X}_{2}$ denotes the set of indices of alternatives ranked last under each expert and attribute.
+The following presents the original OPA model proposed by \citet{A.M.F.L20}, referred to as OPA-\uppercase\expandafter{\romannumeral1} in this study.